fbpx

 • “Chris is reminding me of how to carry an iPad safely.”

 Once you start to incorporate these six words into your classroom vocabulary, you will see a shift in the way that students respond to your direction.
-It’s my hope that you’ll also see a difference in how you feel at the end of each day!
+You should also see a difference in how you feel at the end of each day!

-Hear me when I say this: you’re incredible for managing dozens of children daily!
+Remember, you’re incredible for managing dozens of children daily!
 There’s no denying how challenging it is to meet everyone’s needs, manage behaviors, and TEACH.
-I hope the resources I’ve created lessen your load by teaching routines and keeping students engaged.
-You can join the thousands of K-2 teachers who use and love having these classroom management resources in their classrooms
+Incorporate any (or all!) of these classroom management resources to lessen your load by teaching routines and keeping students engaged.

 When you focus on the positives using the “Show Me, Remind Me, Tell Me” strategy, you put students in the driver’s seat to share what they already know about your classroom expectations.
-And just like we support our students with visuals, you can also help yourself with them!
+And just like you support your students with visuals, you can also help yourself with them!

 You’re doing an incredible job!